kloimhardt/bb-web/README.md

 Start by double-clicking on `start.bat` or type

     bb examples/guestbook_1.clj examples/guestbook_1.cljs

+To see the nice css styling, you need WiFi connection, a requirement that will be dropped in a later example.

 ### Lumius Guestbook rich back-end
 The back-end is more sophisticated compared to `guestbook_1.clj`.